Arham0003/Medstocksy/README.md

-# EsyStock Inventory Management System
+# Medstocksy Inventory Management System

 This is a comprehensive inventory management application built with React, TypeScript, and Supabase.